hmrc/cds-file-upload-frontend/README.md

 ./run-with-stubs.sh
 ```

-If you're running service manually without using the bash scripts on localhost you must use `sbt -Dapplication.router=testOnlyDoNotUseInAppConf.Routes` to
+If you're running service manually without using the bash scripts on localhost you must use `sbt run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes` to
 enable the test-only S3 upload endpoint.

 ### Testing the file upload feature